v2.0 · Stable

 Start Getting Started

 SLIM is a plain-text format for AI prompts, agent configs, and tool schemas.
-It replaces Markdown in AI pipelines, stripping orchestrator metadata before the LLM call and saving an average of 43% of tokens.
+It replaces Markdown in AI pipelines, stripping orchestrator metadata before the LLM call and saving an average of 24.5% of LLM-facing tokens on YAML agent configs (4.4% on plain prose).
+We're actively working to improve these numbers — contributions welcome.

 terminal